-5.11.4 Cloning a new read-write system
+5.12.5 Cloning a new read-write system

 The read-write Linux system is cloned to the LNX227 user ID with the clonerw.sh shell script from the system running on S11CLONE.
+Once again, the clonerw.sh shell script attempts to make the copy using FLASHCOPY and if that fails will attempt to make the copy using Linux dd.